bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 ```

 As mentioned in the section above, you need to import the Text component from React Native when adding text to your layout.
 I assume you want to have the same font for your whole application, not different based on what the developer has remembered to add.
-So one pro tip regarding font styles is to create your own component “MyText” which uses the Text component, and add the correct font here.
+So one pro tip regarding font styles is to create your own component `MyText` which uses the Text component, and add the correct font here.
 This way you can rely on the font being correct through your application.
 Write once, use everywhere.